 “Docetism and its various branches held that Christ's human body was merely a phantom, and that his suffering and death were but appearance.
 If he suffered, he was not God, they argued, if he was God, he did not suffer: a most reasonable conclusion.”

-The Gospel of Peter was perhaps even more widely read by the first Christians than the Gospel of Mark3.
-In verses 10-20 it is specifically noted that Jesus hung on the cross silently "as if he had no pain" until the time that the Christ left him, at which point he cries out "My power, O power, you have left me" and is then "taken up", however, his body remains on the cross.
-In the now found Gospel of Judas, Jesus would often be seen with completely different physical forms.
+The Gospel of Peter was docetist.
+In verses 10-20 it is specifically noted that Jesus hung on the cross silently "as if he had no pain" (verse 11)2 until the time that the Christ left him, at which point he cries out in verse 19: "My power, O power, you have left me"2 and is then "taken up", however, his body remains on the cross.
+In the now-found Gospel of Judas, Jesus would often be seen with completely different physical forms.
 "Often he did not appear to his disciples as himself, but he was found among them as a child" (33:19-20). [...]
 Jesus is able to change his appearance at will, according to this text - an idea found in a number of other early Christian writings [... including] the Acts of John".
 The Acts of John is a gnostic text, not from Nag Hammadi and in one story in it, one disciple sees Jesus as a child while at the same time another sees a cheerful man, and then as a man with a thick beard.
-From a docetist point of view, this makes sense, as the spirit of Christ is a phantom-like projection, so could of course appear however he wanted to appear4.
+From a docetist point of view, this makes sense, as the spirit of Christ is a phantom-like projection, so could of course appear however he wanted to appear7.

 So how did modern Trinitarian Christianity begin?
 See: "How Modern Christianity Began: The Cappadocian-Nicene-Pauline Roman Amalgamation" by Vexen Crabtree (2008)

-These early beliefs seem so at odds with modern Christian ideas about the Trinity simply because the idea of the Trinity itself had not been thought of.
+These early beliefs seem so at odds with modern Christian ideas about the Trinity, but, the Trinity simply hadn't been concocted yet.
 As Christianity emerged as a fusion of different historical religious styles and beliefs, there were growing arguments over exactly what form Jesus would have taken, or did take.
+The literalists didn't really understand docetism and portrayed it as 'strange', preferring instead the concept of the Trinity to overcome the fundamental contradictions between Jesus' divinity and humanity4.
+Neither strand answers all the problems.
 The phrase "Jesus incarnate" came about specifically so that non-docetist Christians could differentiate themselves from the docetist kind.

 Docetism was popular enough amongst Christians that multiple authors and Church Fathers wrote arguments against them.
 The author of the Gospel of John specifically went out of its way to awkwardly state that "the Word became flesh, and dwelt among us" (John 1:1,14).
 Other anonymous letters and texts which accepted the Gospel of John were later named after John and the resulting literature called Johannine texts.
 1 John 4:2-3 says that you can only be godly if you confess that Jesus was physical - docetists, says 1 John, are of the antichrist.
 Another Christian wrote against docetism in the name of John, and also said that docetists were ungodly.
 Despite being a forgery, the letter became known as the Second Epistle of John (2 John) and was also canonized in the New Testament, no doubt because the Cappadocian/Nicene Christians found it so useful to back up their belief in a physical fully-God and fully-Human Jesus.